ezoapp/Learn-GK-Components/docs/GKComponent-controlgroup-checkbox.md

 - **onSelect(callback))**：
   	> When you click on checkbox item , onSelect will be invoke.
-    > If set data by model API , first argument of callback is JSON Object.
+    > If set data by model API , first argument of callback is JSON object.
     > If set data by apply API , first argument of callback is input element of JQuery.

           // If call model API , callback argument is value object